About the Program

 • 1 three-part bill tracking research project (10-12 pages total)

-• 3 different examples of legislative writing
+• 1 example of legislative writing

 • 1 interview summary with questions (3-5 pages)